Where to find historical trade directories online

 What are Kelly's trade directories?

 One of the most famous historical trade directories, the Post Office London Directory, was taken over in 1836 by Frederic Festus Kelly, government inspector-general of letter-carriers.

-Kelly used postmen to update the directory’s listings, and made it so profitable that he bought it from the Post Office.
-He then canvassers to visit each street and ensure that names and addresses were up to date.
+Kelly used postmen to update the directory's listings, and made it so profitable that he bought it from the Post Office.
+He sent canvassers to visit each street and ensure that names and addresses were up to date.